A note on Herglotz's theorem for time series on function spaces: Herglotz's Theorem on a function space

 \section{Herglotz's Theorem on a function space}

 In this section we derive a functional generalization of the classical Herglotz's theorem.
-Note that it is intuitive from \eqref{covInvFT} that if we do not have a density operator, then the measure itself must be operator-valued for the equation to be balanced.
-A first naive question therefore would be if an operator with representation
+Note that it is intuitive from \eqref{covInvFT} that if we do not have a spectral density operator, then the measure itself must be operator-valued for the equation to be balanced.
+This raises the following questions: firstly, does an operator of the form

-where $\Fm$ is an operator-valued measure on $[-\pi,\pi]$, exists.
-Secondly, what properties must an operator possess to be represented by such an integral.
-From the classical Herglotz's theorem, we know that the non-negative definite complex-valued function on the integers are precisely those that can be identified to have a frequency domain representation with respect to a finite Radon measure. \begin{theorem}[Herglotz's theorem] A function $\gamma(\cdot): \znum \to \cnum$ is non-negative definite if and only if
+where $\Fm$ is an operator-valued measure on $[-\pi,\pi]$, exist?
+Secondly, what properties must an operator possess to be represented by such an integral?
+From the classical Herglotz's theorem, we know that the non-negative definite complex-valued function on the integers are precisely those that can be identified to have a frequency domain representation with respect to a finite Radon measure.